inncee/docs/README.md

   <tr>
     <td>Parent_id</td>
     <td colspan="2">The unique identifier of the parent category.
 If there is no parent category,
-then this value is set to NULL.
+then this value is set to NULL
 	</td>
   </tr>
 </table>